xabufr/memocadre/README.md

    - Search query
    - Search by person name

+- Change from reqwest to a more lightweight http client
 - Error handling
 - Sleep when nothing to do
 - Other effects / transitions